ZPaulWeleschuk/Arduino_Air_Monitor/README.md

-# Arduino_Air_Monitor
 Air Monitor

-This project uses various sensors to monitor the air quality in an indoor space.
+This project uses various sensors and components to monitor and display the air quality in an indoor space.

+The values are tracked over a 24 hour period so you can see how values fluctuate over the course of a day.

+This project uses many communication protocols due to the sensors/libraries preferences.
+So this is a good project if you are interested in learning about communication protocols (UART, SPI, I2C)

 Sensors:
 BME680 : Indoor Air Quality Index (volatile organic compounds), barometric station pressure